mitexleo/fediroma/docs/docs/installation/otp_en.md

 * curl (to download the release build)
 * unzip (needed to unpack release builds)
 * ncurses (ERTS won't run without it)
-* PostgreSQL (also utilizes extensions in postgresql-contrib)
+* postgresql (also utilizes extensions in postgresql-contrib)
-* NGINX (could be swapped with another reverse proxy, but this guide covers only it)
+* nginx (could be swapped with another reverse proxy, but this guide covers only it)
-* Certbot (for Let's Encrypt certificates, could be swapped with another ACME client, but this guide covers only it)
+* certbot (for Let's Encrypt certificates, could be swapped with another ACME client, but this guide covers only it)
 * libmagic/file

 === "Alpine"